 Is a longitudinal study to answer questions about the impact of the legalization of recreational cannabis in Canada.

 The PATH Cann study will involve pre-legalization and post-legalization assessments.
 The follow-up measures will characterize patterns of change in a number of different areas over the course of legalization amongst PATH Registry participants.

-Is a longitudinal study utilizing behavioural economic (BE) measures to predict changes in alcohol misuse from age 20 to 25 years old and to understand the other contributing risk factors and their relationship to the measures used.
+Is a longitudinal study utilizing behavioural economic (BE) measures to predict changes in drinking from age 20 to 25 years old and to understand the other contributing risk factors and their relationship to the measures used.

 This project is to understand the risk factors for addictive disorders.
-We are inviting individuals who are healthy and, individuals who have history of substance use, gambling and eating concerns, age 18 to 65 years old and residing within the greater Hamilton area.
-Contact us now to find out if you are eligible to participate!
+These are individuals who are healthy and, individuals who have history of substance use, gambling and eating concerns, age 18 to 65 years old and residing within the greater Hamilton area.

 This project is to examine candidate gene, candidate system, and genome-wide correlates of distinct aspects of impulsivity.
 The study is in collaboration with investigators at the University of Chicago and is funded by the National Institute on Drug Abuse.

 This project is investigating how a brief intervention for alcohol abuse affects the value and salience of alcohol in the brain.
 The study is in collaboration with investigators at the University of California, Los Angeles and is funded by the National Institute of Alcohol Abuse and Alcoholism.